yangyu-berkeley/yangyu-berkeley.github.io/_pages/research.md

 {% include base_path %}

-During my Ph.D. study and my first career as a research fellow, My researches are mainly around developing adaptive and scalable algorithms for the control and optimization of large-scale dynamic networked systems arising from smart buildings, smart grids and cyber physical systems.
+During my Ph.D. study and my first career as a research fellow, My researches are mainly around developing <b> adaptive and scalable </b> algorithms for the control and optimization of large-scale dynamic networked systems arising from smart buildings, smart grids and cyber physical systems.
 My research topics have stretched the following areas:
   <p><ul>
     <li> <p>Decentralize or distributed convex or nonconvex optimization, decentralized decision-making </p></li>